Vanessa Stacey: Biography

 Vanessa Stacey was born in Invercargill, New Zealand.
-At the age of 7, she and her older brother Martin appeared as film extras with her father, a stuntman, in the 1986 post-apocalyptic film Battle Truck and the 1988 fantasy-adventure film Willow.
+At the age of 7, she and her older brother Martin appeared as film extras with her father Richard Stacey, a stuntman, in the 1986 post-apocalyptic film Battle Truck and the 1988 fantasy-adventure film Willow.
 She became involved with community theatre groups, debating teams and theatre sports groups during high school as well as performing in a number of school choirs.
 Stacey also joined her first band during this time, recording several cover songs, and began performing at local nightclubs the following year.

-After her graduation, Stacey became a hairdresser at Ali Barbers and eventually started her own salon, Absolutely Fabulous Hair Design, in 1996.
+After her graduation, Stacey became a hairdresser at Ali Barbers and eventually started her own salon, Absolutely Fabulous Hair Design, in 1998.
 That same year, she joined Hagley Theatre Company where she remained a regular cast member for over two years and acted in various stage productions including Charlotte's Web, Animal Farm and The Cherry Orchard.
-Appearing in FilmsHeavenly Creatures (1994) and The Frighteners (1996) during this time, she decided to become a full-time actress and closed her salon after 8 months.
+Appearing in the filmsHeavenly Creatures (1994) and The Frighteners (1996) during this time, she decided to become a full-time actress and closed her salon after eight months.